 1. Quotes on Freightos.com

-On ship.freightos.com, Buyers input their full shipment details to receive a quote including: Origin, Destination, Load details (weight, dimensions), customs clearance preferences, insurance services, and shipment value.
+On ship.freightos.com, Shippers input their full Shipment details to receive a Quote including: origin, destination, load details (weight, dimensions), customs clearance preferences, insurance services, and Shipment value.

-After the booking is made, if additional services are required beyond the criteria in the search, or if the actual shipment information (ie. load, size, weight, accessorial needed, etc.) differs from the information originally provided, the Seller will confirm the shipment details and any additional charges on Freightos.com, ensuring transparency and visibility for Buyers.
+After the Booking is made, if additional services are required beyond the criteria in the search, or if the actual Shipment information (i.e. load, size, weight, accessorial needed, etc.) differs from the information originally provided, the Seller will confirm the Shipment details and any additional charges on Freightos.com, ensuring transparency and visibility for Shippers.

 1.1.
 Online Quotes

-Once the Buyer submits their search, they will be directed to a page displaying available published quotes fitting their criteria.
-Once they book a selected quote, the Seller will be provided with the booking details based on the search criteria.
+Once the Shipper submits their search, they will be directed to a page displaying available published Quotes fitting their criteria.
+Once they book a selected Quote, the Seller will be provided with the Booking details based on the search criteria.

 1.2.
 Custom Quotes

-If automatic results are not retrieved on a search, a Buyer may be prompted to request a Custom Quote.
-Custom quote requests are accepted based on geographic scope and other service criteria by Freightos.com Sellers.
+If automatic results are not retrieved on a search, a Shipper may be prompted to request a Custom Quote.
+Custom Quote requests are accepted based on geographic scope and other service criteria by Freightos.com Sellers.

-The online request form is initiated according to the search criteria submitted by the Buyer.
-Buyers are asked to fill out additional required fields to complete the request.
-Once the Buyer’s request is submitted, Freightos.com will transmit the request to the relevant Seller(s) who reply with binding Quotes.
+The online request form is initiated according to the search criteria submitted by the Shipper.
+Shippers are asked to fill out additional required fields to complete the request.
+Once the Shipper’s request is submitted, Freightos.com will transmit the request to the relevant Seller(s) who reply with binding Quotes.
 Freightos.com does not guarantee that every request will receive a Quote.

-A custom quote request may also be generated on behalf of a User by Freightos.com or a Seller.
+A Custom Quote request may also be generated on behalf of a Shipper by Freightos.com or a Seller as needed.

-For custom quotes, Sellers provide their own customs brokerage or insurance services, if requested, in lieu of 3rd party services as is standard for online quotes.
+For Custom Quotes, Sellers provide their own customs brokerage or insurance services, if requested, in lieu of third-party services as is standard for online Quotes.

 2. Charges Included in the Quote

 The following are standard charges included in an issued Quote from Freightos.com Sellers.
-If a Quote is requested and the below services are applicable, Sellers must include the pricing in their initial quote.
-If Buyers do not request these services in their search, they will not be included in the initial quote.
-If a quote is available but a specific service is not available (i.e. port charges, insurance, or customs clearance), this exclusion will be indicated on the search result.
+If a Quote is requested and the below services are applicable, Sellers must include the pricing in their initial Quote.
+If a Quote is available but insurance or customs clearance is not available, this exclusion will be indicated on the search result.
 It is a Shipper’s responsibility to verify what services are included in the Quote they book.

-- All loading, handling, and facility moving charges required according to the agreed transportation terms with the supplier or the customerHandling charges, Container Freight Station costs, Airport Transfer Fees, Origin/Destination Charges.
+- All loading, handling, and facility moving charges required according to the agreed transportation terms with the consignor and consignee

 - Note that residential delivery is not available for FCL pricing on Freightos.com.